Background: Climate & Evolution

 The Economics of Ecosystems and Biodiversity (TEEB) report warns that our neglect of the natural services provided by biodiversity is an economic catastrophe, an order of magnitude greater than the global economic crisis.
 Year after year, irreversible loss of natural diverse genetic resources impoverishes the world and undermines our ability to develop new crops and medicines, resist pests and diseases, and maintain the plethora of natural products on which humans rely.

-Essential ecosystem services include the generation of oxygen, decomposition of waste and removal of pollutants, those natural buffers that allow us to manage drought and floods, the fertility of the soil itself, and the breeding nurseries for oceanic fisheries.
-It is nature’s ability to absorb carbon dioxide—the capacity of forests, bogs, salt marches, tundra, coral and ocean plankton to sequester carbon—that is the greatest ally in managing our fossil carbon emissions.
+Essential ecosystem services include the generation of oxygen, the decomposition of waste and removal of pollutants, those natural buffers that allow us to manage drought and floods, the fertility of the soil itself, and the breeding nurseries for oceanic fisheries.
+It is the capacity of forests, bogs, salt marches, tundra, coral and ocean plankton to sequester carbon that is the greatest ally in managing our fossil carbon emissions.

 An unprecedented effort to find a sustainable relationship between human society and nature is urgently needed.
-It is not simply a scientific or environmental matter—it is a social, ethical, inter-generational issue of the highest order.
+This is not simply a scientific or environmental matter—it is a social, ethical, inter-generational issue of the highest order.
 If present trends of global warming and loss of habitat to deforestation, agriculture and urbanization continue unabated, half of all species of life on Earth will die out this century, in an Anthropocene extinction event.
-From the Mahayana Buddhist point of view, this needless, avoidable destruction of life-forms and ecosystems is an immeasurable spiritual as well as biological loss.
-The Dalai Lama has explicitly stated:
+From a Buddhist point of view, this needless, avoidable destruction of life-forms and ecosystems is an immeasurable loss, spiritual as well as biological.
+As the Dalai Lama explicitly states:

 We are facing the most massive wave of extinction in 65 million years.
 This fact is profoundly frightening.
 It must open our minds to the immense proportions of the crisis we face…This blue planet of ours is a delightful habitat.
 Its life is our life; its future our future.
 Indeed, the Earth acts like a mother to us all.
 Like children, we are dependent on her.
 In the face of such global problems as the greenhouse effect, individual organizations and single nations are helpless.
 Unless we all work together, no solution can be found.
 Our mother Earth is teaching us a lesson in universal responsibility.